LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 ...
 ```

-Notice that you would not enter Greek letters such as &alpha or &beta
+Notice that you would not enter Greek letters such as &alpha; or &beta;
 in your script because that would require a larger set of characters
 and cause bugs in some platforms.
+You might, however, elect to define variable names that spell
+out these symbols if it matches the related terminology.
 For maximum functionality, keep your code within the Roman alphabet,
 possibly using underscores for spaces and numbers to differentiate variables.